HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

                'C4', 'C#4','D4', 'E-4', 'E4', 'F4', 'F#4','G4', 'A4', 'B-4', 'B4',
                'C5', 'C#5','D5', 'E-5','E5', 'F5', 'F#5', 'G5', 'A5', 'B-5', 'B5']`

+  * Then, create a dataframe corresponding to our piece, and sort it by pitches, as shown:

 `df = piece.notes().fillna('-')`
 `df = nr.apply(pd.Series.value_counts).fillna(0).astype(int).reset_index().copy()`
 `df.rename(columns = {'index':'pitch'}, inplace = True)`
 `df['pitch'] = pd.Categorial(df["pitch"], categories = pitch_order)`
 `df = df.sort_values(by = "pitch").dropna().copy()`

-  * Now, running `df` will print a DataFrame where every row is a pitch, sorted in ascending order, and each column represents a voice part.
+  * Now, running `df` as a command will print a DataFrame where every row is a pitch, sorted in ascending order, and each column represents a voice part.
 Each element of the table itself is the number of times the voice in its column sounded the pitch in its row.

 ### Graphing pitches

   * Various python libraries exist to help create graphs and charts.
-Below is an example of how we can use Matplot to create a historgram of the of how many times each voice sounded each pitch:
+Below is an example of how we might use Matplot to create a historgram of the of how many times each voice sounded each pitch:

 `%matplotlib inline`
 `nr = piece.notes().fillna('-')`